What is SPF?

 Sender Policy Framework (SPF) is a security mechanism that informs your prospects that the message you sent is safe and you're a trustworthy sender.
 SPF authenticates your domain and therefore protects your domain's good reputation.

 IN THIS ARTICLE

 1. Why do you want to set it up?

-- You're being recognized as a valid sender,
+- To be recognized as a valid sender.

-- your domain is authenticated, which means you protect its good reputation,
+- To authenticate your domain and protect its good reputation.

 - To avoid anti-spam filters.